xrdt/xrdt.github.io/_posts/2020-07-31-july-links.md

 * I've also restarted my Duolingo Russian learning.
 I'm far too lazy to learn on my own, so I figure I'll mentally exhaust myself each evening by running through around 130-150XP of lessons.
+* "We're here to have a good time, not here for a long time!!" <<- Said in response to someone else's crabby remarks about a camping set up.
+* I've realized that I get very very upset when I'm bored.
+The days where I'm bored at work are the days where I think work sucks.
+The days when I can't figure out how to engage my mind are the days I feel like I wasted.
+I don't think I've ever been good at managing my response to boredom, but the Internet has definitely filed away at my patience and ability to just sit still and be grateful to be alive and to have a functioning cognition.